smallcloudai/refact/CONTRIBUTING.md

-## How to contribute
+# How to contribute

+## Install for Development

-1. Clone this repo and install it for development:
+Clone this repo and install it for development:

 ```commandline
 git clone https://github.com/smallcloudai/refact